 Township and Robben Island Combo Tour

 For a cultural trip like no other and to gain true perspective into how the majority of South Africans live, we recommend supporting the local community and taking part in a township tour.
-The tour that Ashanti Travel Online offers is one like no other, where locals that actually grew up in the townships take you on a guided trip through many of the informal settlements.
 The tour is guaranteed to give someone travelling in Cape Town better insight into how much Apartheid truly effected those of race during that era and how it still has an impact on lives of today.
 To go more in-depth into the apartheid, you continue your day tour to the famous, Alcatraz of South Africa, Robben Island.
 There you will learn about the struggles of Nelson Mandela’s imprisonment on the Island.
 Let Ashanti assist you with booking the most authentic township and Robben Island tour that Cape Town has to offer.

 Why Visit the Township?

-This question is often asked of us?
-“I don’t want to be a voyeur”, seems to be the common concern.
+“I don’t want to be a voyeur” seems to be the common concern.

-There are so many reasons to visit our Townships but we will focus on two reasons only.
-The first reason is the economic benefit for Township residents.
-Simply put, Township Tourism creates jobs, driving down unemployment, putting bread on the table for many South Africans.
-We welcome you as a guest into our Townships, our neighbourhood.
+- The first reason is the economic benefit for township residents.
+Simply put, Township Tourism creates jobs, driving down unemployment while putting bread on the table for many South Africans.
+We welcome you as a guest into our communities, the townships.

-The second reason concerns you the traveller.
-We will facilitate a profound personal and interactive cross cultural experience, helping to promote an understanding that whilst we are different, we are the same in so many ways.
+- The second reason concerns you the traveller.
+We facilitate a profound personal, interactive and cross cultural experience, promoting an understanding that whilst we are different, we are the same.
+Perhaps the most compelling reason to visit the townships is the people who live there, their humanity, hospitality, and the spirit Ubuntu.

-Our tour includes a visit to the site of District Six where a community of over 60,000 people were forcibly removed during apartheid.
-Thereafter we proceed to the predominantly “Black” Township of Langa.
-Here we have an in-depth experience including a walking tour, home visit and where appropriate, a visit to a crèche or orphanage.
+Hereafter we proceed to the predominantly “Black” Township of Langa and immerse ourselves in an in-depth experience which includes a walking tour, home visits and where appropriate, a stop at a crèche or orphanage.

-Thereafter we proceed to Bonteheuwel where we compare and contrast a “Coloured” Township with your recent experience in Langa.
-Finally, before returning to Cape Town, we visit Guguletu where we relate the story of Amy Biehl and the Guguletu Seven.
+We then transit to Bonteheuwel where we compare a “Coloured” township with to Langa, and Finally, before returning to Cape Town, we visit Guguletu where we share the story of Amy Biehl and the Guguletu Seven.

-Tickets for the ferry to Robben Island are subject to weather conditions and availability.
-Especially in high season (December – February) be aware that the ferry may not necessarily run at the end of the Township tour.
+The Robben Island tour is subject to weather conditions and availability.
+This is especially so in high season (December – February) and thus the ferry may not necessarily run at the end of the Township tour.

 (Tour ends at V&A Waterfront)

-Please Note; Please provide the name and passport number for all participants This is a new compliance requirement by Robben Island museum
+Please Note; It is essential to provide the names and passport numbers of all participants.
+This is a new compliance requirement by Robben Island Museum.